hsiaoyu-chou/markdown-cv/index.md

 `Jun.
 2021 to Aug.
 2022`
 __Software Engineer - Digital River__
 - Clarify and reslove requirements from clients.
 Design and implement solutions to enhance shopper experiences.
 - Enhance Offer APIs.
-Clarify the capabilites and usages.
+Clarify the capabilities and usages.
 Improve current APIs and create new APIs to provide more functionalities.

 `Dec.
 2017 to Jun.
 2021`
 __Software Engineer - TenMax ADTech Lab Co., LTD__